Economy of Kenya: History

-Kenya regained its independence in 1963.
-Under President Jomo Kenyatta, the Kenyan government promoted africanization of the Kenyan economy, generating rapid economic growth through public investment, encouragement of smallholder agricultural production, and incentives for private, often foreign, industrial investments.
+Kenya gained its independence in 1963.
+Under President Jomo Kenyatta, the Kenyan government promoted africanisation of the Kenyan economy, generating rapid economic growth through public investment, encouragement of smallholder agricultural production, and incentives for private, often foreign, industrial investments.
 An influential sessional paper authored by Tom Mboya and Mwai Kibaki in 1965 stressed the need for Kenya to avoid both the capitalistic economy of the West and the communism of the East.
 The paper argued that Kenya should instead concentrate on African socialism, while avoiding linking Kenya's economic fortunes to any country or group of countries.
-From 1963 to 1973 GDP grew at an annual average rate of 6.6%, and during the 1970s it grew at an average rate of 7.2%.
-Agricultural production grew by 4.7% annually during in the same period, stimulated by redistributing estates, distributing new crop strains, and opening new areas to cultivation.
+From 1963 to 1973, GDP grew at an annual average rate of 6.6%; during the 1970s, it grew at an average rate of 7.2%.
+Agricultural production grew by 4.7% annually in the same period, stimulated by redistributing estates, distributing new crop strains, and opening new areas to cultivation.
 However, the rate of GDP growth declined to 4.2% per year in the 1980s, and 2.2% a year in the 1990s.

-Kenya's policy of import substitution, which started in 1946 with European and Asian enterprises, did not achieve the desired result of transforming Kenya's industrial base, and in the late 1970s rising oil prices began to make Kenya's manufacturing sector noncompetitive.
+Kenya's policy of import substitution, which started in 1946 with European and Asian enterprises, did not achieve the desired result of transforming Kenya's industrial base.
+In the late 1970s, rising oil prices began to make Kenya's manufacturing sector noncompetitive.
 In response, the government began a massive intervention in the private sector.
 Lack of export incentives, tight import controls, and foreign exchange controls made the domestic environment for investment even less attractive.
-From 1991 to 1993, Kenya had its worst economic performance since independence.
-Growth in GDP stagnated, and agricultural production shrank at an annual rate of 3.9%.
-Inflation reached a record of 100% in August 1993, and the government's budget deficit was over 10% of GDP.
-As a result of these issues, bilateral and multilateral donors suspended their aid programs in Kenya in 1991.